sansumbrella/PupTent/README.md

 systems without a lot of set up.
 If you want to change how something works later, feel free to swap in your own System.
 The component architecture means that it's easy to replace one system with another.
-Systems only know about components, and the built-in components only know about themselves.
+Systems only know about components, and components only know about themselves.
+Locus and RenderMesh are the only components used by multiple systems.

 File loading

 ## Features (Existing and Planned):